lensemerc/writing/MLP/QOTD/main/Season 1/in work/Promising Cadence.md

 Seething and slandering,
 Preying and prying,
 Creepily crawling,
-Hacking and hewing away in her shed
+Hacking and hewing away in her shed,
-Plotting for everyone an odd cruel end
+Plotting for everyone an odd cruel end.

 SO